Monamoxie/stock-market-report-with-vuejs-and-axios/README.md

 ![Logo](images/logo.png)

-A live monitor of publicly traded companies on the stock market and mutual fund companies using VueJS, Axios HTTP Client using API endpoints from the World Trading Data (WDT).
+A live monitor of publicly traded companies on the stock market and mutual fund companies with VueJS, Axios and API endpoints from the World Trading Data (WDT).
 It comes pre bundled with the ability to
 * Track and view current share price at any given time
 * View highest price reached for that day